corvidaelabs/.github/profile/README.md

 # Hi there!

-My name is Zach and this is the Github profile for my now personal business Sneaky Crow.
-You can find my personal github profile [here now][ctrlsquid].
-I do host most of my projects on this profile, but it is not a complete history of my personal contributions.
-You can find my contributions to various open source projects even outside my personal business on my other profile.

-For context, I used to use the online pseudonym `sneakycrow` and I ended up using that as a business name.
-Now I utilize `ctrlsquid` as my personal online psyuedonym.

-Thanks for visiting!
-Enjoy your stay!
+My name is Zach (aka [ctrlsquid][ctrlsquid]) and this is the page for my software development studio, Sneaky Crow.

+Sneaky Crow does a wide variety of software development and technical design, but primarily focuses on developing useful, free, and fun tools for people to use.

 [ctrlsquid]:https://github.com/ctrlsquid